HTTPArchive/almanac.httparchive.org/src/README.md

 If you've been added to the "App Engine Deployers" role in the GCP project, you're able to push code changes to the production website.

-_Make sure you have generated the ebooks PDFs as that currently requires some extra steps that are not automated!_
+_Make sure you have generated the ebooks PDFs by running the Generate Ebooks GitHub Action_

 1. Install the [`gcloud`](https://cloud.google.com/sdk/install) Google Cloud SDK.